ATL-Flaneur/CoreWebApp/README.md

 promtool check config /etc/prometheus/prometheus.yml
 ```

-Fix any mistakes then restart Prometheus:
+Fix any mistakes, then restart Prometheus and check that it's running:

 ```
-sudo systemctl restart prometheus
+sudo systemctl restart prometheus sudo systemctl status prometheus
 ```

 ### Checking Prometheus metrics

 Open a browser and navigate to http://localhost:9090/classic/targets to view available endpoints.

 Target *server_docker* should appear in blue indicating a connection if the Docker container is running.
-Running the app in via the VS Code debugger will activate the *server_debug* target.
+Running the app in the VS Code debugger will activate the *server_debug* target.

 ## Grafana